Black House Pollinator Garden and Food Forest

 Green foliage and raceme inflorescent lavendar colored flowers.

-Nepeta spp
+Nepeta spp.

 Organization

 Low-growing, flowering perennial from the mint family that produces many spikes of lavender flowers in the summer that are attractive to bees, butterflies, and hummingbirds.
 Soft, gray-green, aromatic foliage is attractive to cats.
 Nepeta species seed freely and may become invasive.
 Nepeta x faassenii is a sterile hybrid that is widely available and grows well in Northern California gardens.
-Available cultivars have flowers ranging from deep blue to white.
+Available cultivars have flowers ranging from blue to purple.

 • Water: Low